 As you may already have remarked, we are going about things a little differently at Indian Creek Orchard Gardens.
 There are a few overarching principles we are attempting to compose a symphony with.
-It should be naturally grown
+Anything we grow should be naturally grown

-Naturally grown: We both felt very strongly from the very beginning that our farm needed to be managed according to the deep organic principles.
-We use farming techniques and practices that ensure healthy food for us and our community as well as a healthy environment for our family and future generations.
+Naturally grown: We both felt very strongly from the very beginning that our farm needed to be managed according to deep organic principles.
+We use all natural farming techniques and practices that ensure healthy food for us and our community as well as a healthy environment for our family and everyone downstream.

 Apart from the initial tillage required to bring our farm into production we practice minimal till farming, it has become a mantra for us as we make every effort to build soil organic matter and to maintain the integrity of our soil structure.
 To this end we make extensive use of green manures and green mulches.
 These are cover crops (buckwheat, oats, peas, radish or rye) that we use to protect and enhance the soil when we are not growing crops.
 Keeping the soil covered prevents erosion, sequester nutrients, cools the soil and improves it structure.
 In many cases we leave the winter killed crop residues in place the following growing season as an in-situ form of mulch to suppress weeds for the following transplanted crop.
 These residues add organic matter and fertility as they decompose.